Skip to main content

 Or if it’s a planned conversation, sometimes there’s just dynamics that are really hard.
 Whereas I have seen the most fruitful political conversations about things that people disagree on when we are six weeks into studying Jeremiah and we all are there because we care about the Bible and we care about learning what God has to say to us.
 And we’ve all built up some credibility with each other of like, I’m trying to understand this and I don’t know all of it.
 And you don’t know all of it, but I’m not coming in with an agenda of what I want to kind of shove down your throat.
 We are learning together about this.

 And oh my goodness, this passage comes up that talks about how we use our money or talks about how our leaders should function, or talks about how God expects nations to work well.
-And we’re in it and we’re having a conversation and someone (because politics especially during a presidential election season is all around us in the media), someone draws a connection and says, well, if it says this here and we’re talking about this how does this apply to this policy or this politician or this issue in our community?
+We’re in it and we’re having a conversation and someone (because politics especially during a presidential election season is all around us in the media), draws a connection and says, “Well, if it says this here and we’re talking about this how does this apply to this policy or this politician or this issue in our community?”

 And it doesn’t mean the conversation won’t be hard.
 It doesn’t mean you don’t risk offending someone.
 It doesn’t mean that people won’t disagree.
 But it’s a very different thing for that conversation to happen when you are six weeks into a Bible study, then for you to say, hey, come with your political opinions to a weekday event and we’ll hash it out.
 And again, I think there can be a real role for that.